hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Replace - change the documents that are already stored inside a Collection
+### Replace - change the documents that are already stored inside a Collection in Android
-{: #android-replace-change-the-documents-that-are-already-stored-inside-a-collection }

 ```java
 // Fill in the blank to get the Android application context.
 Context ctx = getContext();